-The mill restoration project will launch a Kickstarter, and we hope to start the build (with the support of our community) in 2018 and have it ready by 2020.
+We hope to start the build (with the support of our community) in 2018 and have it ready by 2020.

 Once the mill is ready to host guests, it will be the UnSchool programs, host curated cultural and creative programs and be available for like-minded organisation to hire for offsites and events.